pantheon-systems/riker/README.md

 Building From Source
 ====================

-Riker uses the `dep` tool for handling go dependencies, but the deps are not special.
+Riker should be build using go1.9+.
+Riker uses the `dep` tool for handling dependencies, but the deps are not special.
 You should be able to build with `go get`.
 ```
 go get -u github.com/pantheon-systems/riker
 ```